-As I gazed out the window of our 15-seater turboprop airplane at the turquoise Caribbean waters below, I could barely contain my anticipation.
 It was February 1999.
-My husband Rick and I were on the last leg of our trip to San Pedro, Ambergris Caye.
-I was so mesmerized by the sight of the distant waves breaking on the offshore barrier reef that the size of the oh-so-small airstrip barely registered.
+My husband Mike and I were on the last leg of our trip to San Pedro, Ambergris Caye.
+I was so mesmerized by the sight of the waves breaking on the barrier reef that the size of the oh-so-small airstrip barely registered.

 Only one problem: My significant other wasn’t nearly as excited about the idea as I was.